tianshang486/mysql/intl.en-US/RDS PostgreSQL Database/Restoration/Restore the data of an ApsaraDB RDS for PostgreSQL instance.md

 You can select the **Single-zone Deployment** or **Multi-zone Development** method.

     -   **Single-zone Deployment**: The **Zone of Primary Node** and the **Zone of Secondary Node** are the same.
     -   **Multi-zone Deployment**: The **Zone of Primary Node** and the **Zone of Secondary Node** are different.
-After you select the **Zone of Primary Node**, the system automatically allocates the **Zone of Secondary Node**.
+After you specify the **Zone of Primary Node**, the system automatically allocates the **Zone of Secondary Node**.
-The multi-zone deployment method provides zone-level disaster recovery for your business.
-We recommend that you select Multi-zone Deployment.
+The multi-zone deployment method provides zone-level disaster recovery.
+We recommend that you select the multi-zone deployment method.

 **Note:**